A New Graph Parameter To Measure Linearity: Vertex Ordering Characterizations of Classes and Searches

-\begin{proof} If $G$ contains a pair of nonadjacent vertices, then the claim is a trivial consequence of the Flipping Lemma.
-Otherwise $G$ is a complete graph and $\sigma_2=\sigma_1^d$ is the cycle of length 2. \end{proof}
+\begin{corollary} For a non-trivial cocomparability graph $G$ (i.e. $|V(G)| \ge 2$), $\LexCycle(G)$ is necessarily even. \end{corollary} \begin{proof} If $G$ contains a pair of nonadjacent vertices, then the claim is a trivial consequence of the Flipping Lemma.
+Otherwise $G$ is a complete graph and $\sigma_2=\sigma_1^d$ is the cycle of length 2. \end{proof} An example of a graph which illustrates that this is not the case for all graphs is the graph $G_3$ with $\LexCycle(G_3)=3$ drawn in Figure~\ref{G3}.\\

-If Conjecture~\ref{2cycleconjecture} is true, then the following simple algorithm will always return cocomparability orderings that cycle, and thus a transitive orientation of a comparability graph.
+If Conjecture~\ref{conj:DusartHabib} is true, then Theorems~\ref{thm:DusartHabib} and~\ref{maintaincocomp} together imply that for any starting ordering $\sigma_0$, a $\LexBFS^+$ multisweep on a cocomparability graph $G$ always ends on a $2$-cycle consisting of two cocomparability orderings of $G$.
+Therefore, if Conjecture~\ref{conj:DusartHabib} is true, we would have the following simple algorithm for getting a transitive orientation of a comparability graph.